MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 **Updating Categories**

-Row categories can be updated using the :ref:`clustergrammer_js_api`, which can be used by developers to add dynamic categories.
+Row categories can be updated using the :ref:`clustergrammer_js_api`, which can be used by developers to add dynamically categories.
 This feature is used by :ref:`Enrichrgram <enrichrgram>` to visualize enrichment analysis results (see :ref:`biology_specific_features` for more information).

 .. _crop:

 Cropping
 ========
 The Brush-Cropping icon in the sidebar can be used to crop the matrix to a region of interest (see screenshot below).
 To crop, click the crop icon and then drag the cursor to define your region of interest.
-Once you stop dragging, the matrix will crop to show only your selected region of interest.
+Once dragging has finished, the matrix will crop to show only the selected region of interest.
 Cropping can be undone by clicking the Undo button in the sidebar (which appears after cropping).
 This can be useful for focusing in on a small region of your overall matrix.
 Cropping can be used in combination with the :ref:`download` to export a small region of the matrix or in combination with :ref:`Enrichrgram <enrichrgram>` to perform enrichment analysis on a subset of clustered genes.

 .. figure:: _static/brush_crop.png
   :width: 900px